ansys/openapi-common/CONTRIBUTING.md

 # Contributing

-We absolutely welcome any code contributions, and we hope that this guide will facilitate an understanding of the openapi-common code repository.
+Code contributions are welcome.
+The objective of the documentation for the Open API-Common libary is to facilitate an understanding of the PyAnsys ``openapi-common`` repository.

-It is important to note that while the openapi-common software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software a useful tool for all users.
-As such, we welcome and encourage any questions or submissions to this repository.
+It is important to note that this Python package is maintained by Ansys and any submission is reviewed thoroughly before merging.
+However, we still seek to foster a community that can support user questions and develop new features to make this package useful for all users.
+Thus, both questions and submissions to this repository are welcomed and encouraged.

-For more information about contributions to this project and the build and testing process check the contributor guide in the documentation.
+For more information about contributting to this project and the build and testing process, see the "Contribute" topic in the documentation.
-For more information about PyAnsys development guidelines and the project as a whole check the [PyAnsys Developer's Guide](https://github.com/pyansys/about).
+For information about PyAnsys development guidelines and the PyAnsys project as a whole, see the [PyAnsys Developer's Guide](https://github.com/pyansys/about).